aviaviavi/curl-runnings/README.md

 ### Why?

-This library came out of a pain-point my coworkers at [DotDashPay](https://dotdashpay.com) and I were running into during development:
-Writing integration tests for our APIs was generally annoying.
+This library came out of a pain-point my coworkers and I were running into during development: Writing integration tests for our APIs was generally annoying.
 They were time consuming to write especially considering how basic they were, and we are a small startup where developer time is in short supply.
 Over time, we found ourselves sometimes just writing bash scripts that would `curl` our various endpoints and check the output with very basic matchers.
 These tests were fast to write, but quickly became difficult to maintain as complexity was added.
 Not only did maintenance become challenging, but the whole system was very error prone and confidence in the tests overall was decreasing.
 At the end of the day, we needed to just curl some endpoints and verify the output looks sane, and do this quickly and correctly.
 This is precisely the goal of curl-runnings.

 Now you can write your tests just as data in a yaml or json file, and curl-runnings will take care of the rest!